Earewien/godot-signals/README.md

 A powerful signal system for Godot Engine that provides efficient signal handling with support for filtering, mapping, centralized event management, and high-performance signal processing.

+## 🛣️ Roadmap

+Here are some planned features and improvements:

+- 🔄 **Broker Binding**: Possibility to bind to the broker and receive a GSignal instance
+- ⚡ **Extended Operations**: Add more operations to GSignal such as debounce, merge, and more
+- 🔍 Suggest a feature by opening an issue on GitHub!

 ## ✨ Features

 - 🔄 **Signal Processing**: Create signal processing chains with filter and map operations